projectcalico/calico/master/getting-started/kubernetes/installation/hardway/index.md

 The guide will help you install a cluster with the following {{site.prodname}} options

- - Kubernetes as the data store
+ - Kubernetes as the datastore
  - {{site.prodname}} CNI Plug-in, with BGP networking
  - {{site.prodname}} IP Address Management (IPAM)
  - No overlays